Vonage/vivid/common/scheme/readme.md

 ### vwc-scheme-select
-Scheme is nicely paired with the [theme-switch](/components/theme-switch) UI component
+Scheme is nicely paired with the [theme-switch](/components/theme-switch) UI component to toggle options.